wp-plugins/plugin-organizer/readme.txt

 3. Post edit page example with disable plugins meta box.

 == Changelog ==

+= 0.6 =
+Added functionality to disable plugins globally and selectively enable them for posts and pages.
+Added functionality to create the mu-plugins folder and move the MU plugin class when activated.
+New databse layout.
+Will be created when plugin is activated.

 = 0.5 =
 Added functionality to selectively disable plugins by post or page.